 Zoom is more popular than ever and has become a household name.
 Be it distance learning, working from home or online socializing, entertainment and fitness, Zoom is not without problems.
 Bugs and issues can get in the way of your Zoom experience.
 Luckily, most Zoom problems you can fix yourself.
 Of course, a ClickAway technician can always help out with settings, in home trainings and Online Support if preferred to fix Zoom problems quickly.

 “We can’t see you.”
-How to fix webcam or other video issues
+How to fix Zoom problems, webcam problems or other video meeting issues

 Your internet connection can cause delayed or frozen Zoom connections.
 Try these steps to resolve: